pzim-devdata/tahoma/README.md

  you will be able to directly tape in the terminal : `tahoma open shutter kitchen`.

-Then execute tahoma just like this : `tahoma arm alarm garden open shutter kitchen close shutter room6 confort heater dining off plug office` and that's all !
+Then execute tahoma just like this : `tahoma arm alarm garden open shutter kitchen close shutter room6 confort heater dining off plug office 25 shutter kitchen` and that's all !

-You will also need to rename `tahoma.py` to `tahoma`

 ## On Linux :